flyteorg/flyte/rsts/getting_started/run_on_flyte.rst

 Prerequisites
 =============

-Make Sure you have followed :ref:`flyte-tutorials-firstrun` and have a running docker container and can access FlyteConsole on http://localhost:30081/console.
+Make Sure you have followed :ref:`getting-started-firstrun` and have a running docker container and can access FlyteConsole on http://localhost:30081/console.

-.. tip:: To check if your flyte-sandbox container is running you can run ``docker ps`` and it should show image ``ghcr.io/flyteorg/flyte-sandbox `` running
+.. tip:: To check if your flyte-sandbox container is running you can run ``docker ps`` and it should show image ``ghcr.io/flyteorg/flyte-sandbox`` running

 .. tip:: If you prefer using k3d, Minikube, docker for mac, or a hosted Kubernetes cluster like AWS-EKS, GCP-GKE, Azure Kubernetes refer to :ref:`howto-sandbox`.
 It is recommended that you use a simple Docker based approach when you are first getting started with Flyte.

-.. _tutorials-run-flyte-laptop:
+.. _getting-started-run-flyte-laptop:

 ****************************
 Running your Flyte Workflows